 Director: Andrew F. Angelino, M.D.

-The Johns Hopkins Bayview Division of Psychiatry offers inpatient services to patients suffering from psychiatric disorders.
-The General Psychiatry Inpatient Service accepts adult patients over the age of 16 on a voluntary basis only.
-Our expert inpatient treatment team is comprised of an attending psychiatrist, a resident psychiatrist, nurses, a social worker, a case manager and several occupational therapists, all of whom are trained to provide of a wide range of psychiatric services to patients with diverse needs.
+The JHBMC Department of Psychiatry offers inpatient detoxification, assessment and transition services to individuals suffering from comorbid substance use disorders and psychiatric illnesses on its specialty service, “Team III.”
+Team III accepts adult patients over the age of 16 on a voluntary basis only.
+Our expert inpatient treatment team is comprised of an attending psychiatrist, a resident psychiatrist, nurses, a social worker, a case manager and several occupational therapists, all of whom are trained in the provision of substance use disorder treatment to patients suffering from comorbid psychiatric disorders.

-For psychiatric emergecies, please call 911 or go to the nearest Emergency Room immediately
+For psychiatric emergencies, please call 911 or go to the nearest Emergency Room immediately

-Within 24 hours of admission, each patient is evaluated in person by an attending psychiatrist and an individualized treatment plan is formulated by the treatment team within the first 72 hours of care.
-Patients are treated with medications when necessary, and individual and group psychotherapies as fitting to their needs.
-Social workers assess the patients’ social situations and assist with coordinating family or other support system meetings, set up discharge plans for a seamless transition to outpatient care, and assist with such interventions as coordination of return to work, applications for leaves, benefits and assistance, and reintegration into the community.
+Within 24 hours of admission, each patient is evaluated in person by an attending psychiatrist and an individualized treatment plan is formulated by the treatment team within 72 hours.
+Patients are treated for comorbid psychiatric disorders with medications and psychotherapies as are fitting to their needs.
+For patients with dependence to substances, withdrawal symptoms are treated with medications to alleviate as much discomfort as possible, and medical assessments of the patients’ withdrawal syndrome occurs at least daily for the duration of the stay.
+Specialty therapies in addiction are assigned to each patient, using multimedia presentations in several instances to enhance the recovery process.
+All attempts are made to assist the patient with coordination of a life-long recovery process, and social workers and case managers assist patients with selection of and transition to the next stage of recovery.
+Such transitions may include inpatient residential treatment, outpatient intensive therapies, vocational rehabilitation programs, recovery housing, methadone programs, outpatient specialty dual-diagnosis programs, and recovery networks.
+Social workers also assess the patients’ psychosocial situations and assist with coordinating family or other support system meetings, set up discharge plans for a seamless transition to outpatient care for psychiatric disorders, and assist with such interventions as coordination of return to work, applications for leaves, benefits and assistance, and reintegration into the community.
 Patients are seen daily by psychiatric physicians and nurses and treatment modifications occur to ensure optimal efficiency of care provision.
+While there is no maximum length of stay in the program, Team III is designed for detoxification and a fairly rapid transition to the next stages of care, and in general, patients can expect to be treated by Team III for 3 to 4 days.